PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 compatibility wrapper, and all five production positions supply session layout state and diagnostics to the runner.

+The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
+Compact characterization fixes successful two-output canonicalization and gate fan-out, data-adapter fan-out, and public-intermediate rejection.
+Its complete implementation is AST-identical to checkpoint `ea78747`; the lowerer keeps a compatibility wrapper and all five production calls remain raw until the separate indexed migration checkpoint.

 The larger generic two-way shuffle/branch/Concat propagation rule is now mechanically owned by the same family.
 It accepts rank-five Gather selectors or rank-four channel Slice selectors, traces one split through an NHWC